 “For them to say, ‘we won’t allow uranium enrichment,’ is utter nonsense,” Khamenei said at an event marking the one-year anniversary of the death of former Iranian President Ebrahim Raisi.

-“We are waiting for anyone’s permission.
+“We are not waiting for anyone’s permission.
 The Islamic Republic has certain policies and approaches, and it will pursue its own policy,” Khamenei added.

 Iranian Foreign Minister Abbas Aragchi, who has been leading negotiations with the US, has also had harsh words for the US demand for Iran to eliminate its enrichment program and said Tehran has yet to agree to hold a fifth round of talks.